 One of the things I love about blogging is connecting with readers who are even more passionate about beauty, cosmetics and fragrances than I am.
 I’ve learned so much from others who have taken time out of their day to write me about their latest discoveries and loves.
 Clé de Peau Beauté is one brand that gets frequently mentioned in my inbox.
 I’ve avoided most of the items from the brand due to the high price points but after so many raves, I couldn’t help but finally check out the Luminizing Face Enhancers ($95 each for the compact+case, or $55 for just the refills).
 The Luminizing Face Enhancers are powder highlighters that come in a refillable prism-like covered gold mirrored case.
 There are currently four shades available in a pale white, silvery pink, gold and peachy-bronze.
-The Raeviewer has a comprehensive review of all four shades and she has them featured in a number of her videos.
-I highly recommend you check them out.

 I picked out #13 Sand Beige and #14 Delicate Pink at Neiman Marcus.
 The Luminizing Face Enhancers are finely milled super soft pressed powders each containing multiple shades of shimmer pressed together in a jewel-like pattern.
 It’s difficult to tell exactly how many different shades there are per compact, but there are at least four different colors pressed together.
 These come with a sheer veil of glitter overspray (which I’m not fond of) but once you dust it off you get a luminous powder underneath.
 Once applied on the skin the shimmer is visible but it provides a natural glow.
 I’ve applied on the cheeks, temples and eyes.
 These blend in with the skin extremely well.
 Some powder products can look like they just sit on the skin, but the Clé de Peau Beauté highlighter melds quite well giving a natural look.